 Before you take apart your cutter, make sure to check the printing alignment of your printer.
 Due to the feeding mechanism, a printer will often print at a slight angle.
 The best way to verify that your trimmer is out of square is to check it with a steel square.
 If indeed your trimmer needs to be adjusted, you can follow these instructions on How to Adjust Square Alignment.

 Do I have to press down on the cutting head in order to cut?

 You do not have to press down on the cutting head to cut your material.
 Just place your material under the guide and slide the cutting head in either direction.
 The automatic paper clamp will hold your work in place and ensure accurate results.

 Do you have an instruction booklet in English?

-Most of our products are made in Germany and sold worldwide.
+Dahle products are German Engineered and sold worldwide.
 In order to be interpreted universally, some have directions with only drawings.
 Others have a booklet in several languages; English is found on the pages marked GB (Great Britain).